shikokuchuo/nanonext/README.md

 cross-platform standard for messaging and communications.
 Serves as a concurrency framework for building distributed applications, utilising ‘aio’ objects which resolve automatically upon completion of asynchronous operations.
-Implements synchronisation primitives, allowing R to wait upon events being signalled by concurrent messaging threads.
+Extends R with fast inter-process connections, transport layer security, and synchronisation primitives, which allow execution to wait upon events being signalled by concurrent messaging threads.

 Designed for performance and reliability, the NNG library is written in C and [`nanonext`](https://doi.org/10.5281/zenodo.7903429) is a